sodafoundation/documentation/learning/dashboard/angular_routing/Routing/README.md

 # ROUTING IN ANGULAR

-### **What is Angular Routing**
+## **What is Angular Routing**

-In a single-page app, you change what the user sees by showing or hiding portions of the display that correspond to particular components, rather than going out to the server to get a new page.
-As users perform application tasks, they need to move between the different views that you have defined.
+<p>In a single-page app, you change what the user sees by showing or hiding portions of the display that correspond to particular components, rather than going out to the server to get a new page.
+As users perform application tasks, they need to move between the different views that you have defined.</p>

-To handle the navigation from one view to the next, you use the Angular Router.
-The Router enables navigation by interpreting a browser URL as an instruction to change the view.
+<p>To handle the navigation from one view to the next, you use the Angular Router.
+The Router enables navigation by interpreting a browser URL as an instruction to change the view.</p>

-To explore a sample app featuring the router's primary features, see the example below router.zip file with the reference link.
+<p>To explore a sample app featuring the router's primary features, see the example below
+router.zip file with the reference link. </p>

-### **How to Use Angular Routes**
+## **How to Use Angular Routes**

 Using Angular routes in a single-page application